-Dan Hoyer (Seshat Global History Databank) will present an online talk on February 26, 2021, 3PM-4PM (CET) via Zoom.
+Dan Hoyer, one of the scientists working at Seshat: Global History Databank, will give an online talk on February 26, 2021, 3–4 pm (CET) via Zoom.

 If you would like to attend, please email email@example.com